AT protocol / bluesky from scratch - Handle

 DNS TXT record

-The first one to test is to try resolv _atproto.semarie.bsky.social
+The first one to test is to try resolv _atproto.semarie.bsky.social to get a TXT record.

 $ dig +short _atproto.semarie.bsky.social TXT